 The aim of the empirical analysis is to estimate how monetary policy differentially affects the income, wealth and consumption dynamics of households at different income levels.
-The endogeneity of monetary policy is a key challenge and we first describe how we address it with an instrumental variable strategy in section 4.1.
+The endogeneity of monetary policy is a key challenge and we first describe how we overcome it using exogenous variation created by the currency peg in section 4.1.
 Next, we develop a specification that uses the instrument to estimate heterogeneous effects of monetary policy over different time horizons in section 4.2.

-4.1 Instrumenting monetary policy
+4.1 Monetary policy shocks

-Our measure of monetary policy is $\Delta i_t$ , the change in the Danish policy rate from period t-1 to period t.
-Since monetary policy could potentially be endogenous to the business cycle, and thus to the income, wealth and consumption dynamics we are studying, we instrument $\Delta i_t$ with the change in the German/Euro Area policy rate $\Delta i_t^$ .
-The peg to the German Mark / Euro, starting in 1987, ensures that the instrument is relevant: policy rate changes decided in Frankfurt are typically mimicked in Denmark.
-However, to the extent that the Danish and the German/Euro Area business cycles are correlated, an endogeneity problem remains: if Frankfurt lowers the policy rate in years where German/Euro Area output is below potential, this may coincide with years where Danish output is also below potential.
-To address this concern, we further control for the macroeconomic environment in Germany/Euro Area.
-The residual variation in the instrument when conditioning on macro variables is effectively the German/Euro Area monetary policy shock in the sense of Christiano et al. (1999).
+Our measure of monetary policy is Δi_t , the change in the Danish policy rate from period t-1 to period t.
+Since monetary policy could potentially be endogenous to the business cycle, and thus to the income, wealth and consumption dynamics we are studying, we instrument Δi_t with the change in the German/Euro Area policy rate Δi_t^ .
+The peg to the German Mark / Euro, starting in 1987, ensures that the instrument is relevant: policy rate changes decided in Frankfurt are typically mimicked in Denmark.24 However, to the extent that the Danish and the German/Euro Area business cycles are correlated, an endogeneity problem remains: if Frankfurt lowers the policy rate in years where German/Euro Area output is below potential, this may coincide with years where Danish output is also below potential.25 To address this concern, we further control for the macroeconomic environment in Germany/Euro Area.
+The residual variation in the instrument when conditioning on macro variables is effectively the German/Euro Area monetary policy shock in the sense of Christiano et al. (1999).26